 Yields across 49 suburbs across Alameda County range from 5.7% in Downtown/Lake Merritt (94612) down to 1.2% in the premium hills and inner waterfront.
-That spread is wider than the gap between short-term rental and long-term rental at the city level, which means WHERE you buy in Alameda County matters more than HOW you rent it out.
+That spread is wider than the gap between short-term rental and long-term rental at the city level, which means where you buy in Alameda County matters more than how you rent it out.
 The pattern is consistent: flatland and transit-adjacent ZIP codes lead on income, while the hills and waterfront premium suburbs trade yield for capital growth and lifestyle premium.
 This ranking shows which suburbs lead on gross yield and why the pattern exists.

 Downtown/Lake Merritt (94612) Leads Alameda County on Yield at 5.7%